American Museum of Natural History

 Postdoctoral Fellowships in Bioinformatics and Computational Biology

-The initial appointment will be for one year, potentially renewable for one to two additional years based on performance.
+The initial appointment will be for one year, potentially renewable for one to two additional years based on performance, and includes a highly competitive salary and generous benefits.